Deni90/singleDigitNixieClock/README.md

 - Client mode
   - In this mode the clock is connected to a configured wifi network.
 If there is internet access, the clock will synchronize its RTC with NTP server at startup and then every hour periodically.

-In both modes, the configuration page is easily reachable on the following URL: `mynixieclock.local`.
+In both modes, the configuration page is easily reachable on the following URL: `<HOSTNAME>.local`.
 There is no need to keep track of the IP address, the clock is hosting Multicast DNS (mDNS) server. mDNS is supported by Chrome and Safari browsers out of the box.

+By default, the `HOSTNAME` is set to `mynixieclock`.

 ## Firmware